HKayn/vivaldi-vh/documentation/command-chain-flags.md

 `vvh-enable-statusbar-universal-flex-grow` \
 `vvh-disable-statusbar-universal-flex-grow`

-The width of individual components in the status bar grows to occupy free space in their row.
+Individual components in the status bar are distributed evenly across the width of each row.
 This can also grow their click area.

 Additionally, flexible spacers inside the status bar are hidden.